open-forest-observatory/ofo-docs/docs/internal-docs/jetstream.md

 Follow these steps to createand configure a new instance:

 1. Go to [Exosphere](https://jetstream2.exosphere.app/exosphere/) and select our project/allocation (BIO220124).
-2. Click Create -> Instance in the top right.
+2. Click **Create** -> **Instance** in the top right.
-3. Click the button for Ubuntu 22.04 (we are working to transition to the newer 24.04 but need one JS2 bug to be worked out first).
+3. Click the button for **Ubuntu 22.04** (we are working to transition to the newer 24.04 but need one JS2 bug to be worked out first).
-4. For Name, enter a name that's descriptive to you and starts with your name.
+4. For **Name**, enter a name that's descriptive to you and starts with your name.
 For example, `derek-01`.
-5. For Flavor, select **m3.small** to start, unless you know you will need more compute immediately.
+5. For **Flavor**, select **m3.small** to start, unless you know you will need more compute immediately.
 You can resize later when you need more compute.
 Exception: If you will need a g3.xl (unlikely for new OFO members), you need to create it now, because the GPU drivers are different for this specific flavor.
 6. For **Choose a root disk size**, select **Custom** and enter `60` (GB) unless you know you will need something larger.
 Normally you won't because most data is stored on `/ofo-share` which is not part of this 60 GB.
 7. For **Enable web desktop**, select **Yes**, unless you know you will not need it (unlikely for new OFO members).
 8. For **Choose an SSH public key**, select the key you added in the previous section.